sjanota/touchy/README.md

         }

 List definition is source type dependant.
-For example SystemProperty and EnvVar understands List as values values separated with path.separator, so previous example could use values like 'true;false;true' in Windows or 'true:false:true' in Unix.
+For example SystemProperty and EnvVar understands List as values separated with path.separator, so previous example could use values like 'true;false;true' in Windows or 'true:false:true' in Unix.
 Other configuration libraries uses other format (typesafe config has dedicated accessors), but it all does not matter as Touchy abstracts it from application.

+#### Plugins
+New functionality can be included in Touchy using plugins.
+By default Touchy loads all classes he can find in classpath annotated with TouchyPlugin annotation as plugins.
+If plugin should not be applied automatically after touchy creation method Touchy::usePlugin can be used to load it into Touchy instance.

+What is a plugin?
+Plugin in Touchy is any class.
+Library uses annotation to determine which parts of this class should be used by Touchy.
+As of version 0.1.0 only ValueSources can be supplied via plugin, but more content is on its way.

+Possible annotations:
+ * ValueSourceSupplier - can be used on field or method.
+Value assigned to this field or value returned by this method will be used when creating config.
+Field value is read only once, when loading plugin, so it is needed that this value is set on instance creation.
+Also field has to be accessible.
+Value returned by method is taken each time new instance of ValueSource is required, which means for each config entry.

+Example plugin could look like following:

+        @TouchyPlugin // This annotation makes Touchy load this plugin by default public class MyPlugin {

+            @ValueSourceSupplier
+            public final MyStaticValueSource staticSource = new MyStaticValueSource;

+            @ValueSourceSuplier
+            public MyDynamicValueSource getDynamicSource() {
+                return new MyDynamicValueSource();
+            }
+        }

 #### Custom ValuesSource
 Touchy uses implementations of ValueSource interface to obtain configuration values, so alone it is not strictly configuration library.
 It does not provide any additional way to pass config to application, only abstracts exiting ones .
-Sometimes it maybe necessary to implement custom ValueSource for specific environment (or because there is no support for that library and Touchy).
+Sometimes it may be necessary to implement custom ValueSource for specific environment (or because there is no support for that library and Touchy).
 ValueSource contains set of methods to implement:
  * boolean isSet(String property) - should return true if property is defined in this source
  * Object get(String property, PropertyType type) - should return value of property parsed as specified by PropertyType
  * Object getList(String property, PropertyType type) - works similar to get method, but specified property is list of PropertyType

 ValueSource will use PropertyType to determine type of requested property.
 PropertyType contains Visitor interface which allow to ensure that all types supported by Touchy are implemented in ValueSource.
 We encourage to use this interface in custom implementations rather then switches to quickly find any breaking changes in supported types at compilation time.

 ### Excluding Touchy from project
 If Touchy is to be excluded from project (what we do not recommend) there is nothing to do in application, only in configuration class as Touchy is based on annotations.
-When you decide to not use Touchy anymore you configuration i nhole application is still hidden behind interface so all that is needed to be done is to provide different implementation.
+When you decide to not use Touchy anymore you configuration in hole application is still hidden behind interface so all that is needed to be done is to provide different implementation.